25 Tips for Effective Public Speaking

 25. Remember to Thank the Occasion, If Necessary (Special Occasion Speech Tip)

 Once again, you are not the star here.
 Even if you are giving a thank-you statement for an award, you are not the star.
 The star is the event that awarded you.
 For this reason, always thank the occasion.
 Thank the occasion even if no one expects you to.
 Doing so projects you as a person with decorum.
 This strongly encourages positive reception of your speech.

-Public speaking is a science.
+Effective Public speaking is a science.
 A lot of experts have devoted years to understanding and mastering it.
-That said, public speaking is neither the most complex nor the most inaccessible skill around.
-Because of this, your first step to successful public speaking is simply not to magnify your own apprehension.
+That said, effective public speaking is neither the most complex nor the most inaccessible skill around.
+Because of this, your first step to successful and effective public speaking is simply not to magnify your own apprehension.
 It is true that people can be unforgiving and picky, even nasty and scornful.
 Yet, how often do people remember for years and months?
 Do you remember the headlines on your local newspaper from a week ago?

 In other words, don’t be overly fearful of potential gaffes.
 Even the best public speakers slip up now and then.
 A positive way of looking at it is that it’s all a learning experience.

 Questions & Answers